InTaos/TOS_LearningCenter/README.md

 In **build.gradle** file we can perform filtering of the test by tag, and also we can switch from one browser to another by just comment or uncomment the expressions.

+Each tests works with freshly instantiated browser.
+**Default browser is chrome-headless!**
 To start the tests double CTR and type **"gradle clean test"**.